 - Preheat oven to 425 degrees Fahrenheit.

-- Half Brussels sprouts and add to large baking tray.
+- Halve the Brussels sprouts with a chef's knife (like this one from Zwilling) and add to a large baking tray (We love the one from Made-In.)
 Tip: make sure the baking tray is large enough as to not crowd the sprouts – this way they get nice and crispy.

 - Drizzle sprouts with melted ghee and sprinkle with sea salt and freshly ground black pepper.

-- Roast for 20-25 minutes, or until sprouts and nice and crisped.
+- Roast for 20-25 minutes, or until sprouts are nice and crispy.